developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 These instructions apply to remote uninstallation using an organization's own MDM server to remove EHS from multiple managed devices.
 This task also can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

 #### Important
 * **On ET50 and ET55 devices with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled remotely (i.e. via MDM) while in User Mode.
-Before uninstalling EHS remotely, Zebra recommends pushing the default EHS configuration file (`enterprisehomescreen.xml`) to the device, or otherwise removing EHS as the selected Launcher app and re-enabling the GoogleNow QuickSearch app.
+Before uninstalling EHS, Zebra recommends pushing to the device an EHS configuration file (`enterprisehomescreen.xml`) with the Search app enabled.
 See the [Advanced Settings](../settings) section for `enterprisehomescreen.xml` configuration file usage.

 * Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
 Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.